 Director

 Zoe Vrabel has been playing in and running competitive pinball events since 2009.
-She is a former IFPA State Representative and has directed over 500 IFPA events ranging from weeklies to world championships.
-In 2015, she represented Oregon at the first IFPA National Championship, and in 2016 she followed up by winning the first IFPA Women’s World Championship.
+She has served as an IFPA State Representative for multiple states and has directed over 500 IFPA events ranging from weeklies to world championships.
+In 2015, she represented Oregon at the first IFPA North American Championship, and in 2016 she followed up by winning the first IFPA Women’s World Championship.
 She helps moderate Tilt Forums and feels strongly that intentional community management, both online and in person, is key to developing strong and inclusive pinball communities worldwide.

 Brian Woodard